Electro-Harmonix: Other pedals

 Electro-Harmonix currently manufactures over one hundred other pedals.

 These include the Graphic Fuzz (a fuzzbox which includes an EQ section), the Octavix (octave fuzz), the Frequency Analyzer (which creates ring modulation) and the Voice Box, a vocoder.
 The Voice Box has been included in a series of demonstration videos produced by Jack Conte.

 Electro-Harmonix has also made a few small power amp pedals for use as a simple guitar amplifier.
 The EHX 22 Caliber was a 22 watt solid state pedal capable of driving either an 8 ohm or 16 ohm speaker cabinet.
 It has been discontinued.
 The 22 Caliber was replaced in the lineup by the EHX 44 Magnum, a similar pedal capable of driving the same speaker load, but at a 44 watt output.
 The 5MM power amplifier, introduced in 2019, is a similar pedal, with a reduced output of 2.5 watts, but with the ability to run on a common 9-volt power supply, as opposed to the 24-volt supply needed to power the 44 Magnum.

-2016, Electro-Harmonix reissued the MIG-50 a 50 watt tube amplifier head and later the 2x12 speaker cabinet.
+2016, Electro-Harmonix reissued the MIG-50, a 50 watt tube amplifier head and later the 2x12 speaker cabinet.

 Several pedals produced in the decades prior have also been discontinued, many of which are still in high demand for their unique sound.

 Acoustic guitars

 These guitars were only available from EH for a very short time in 1974.
 They were available through a special offer for $87.50 with the purchase of $50 or more in certain scratch-n-dent EH products.
 The list price was $187.50.
-They didn't buy out a warehouse and put their name on them.
 These are the model names and descriptions: EH-7010 EH acoustic guitar (mahogany back and sides), EH-7020 EH acoustic guitar (D-28 copy, rosewood back and sides), and EH-7030 EH acoustic guitar (D-41 copy, rosewood back and sides, pearloid binding and inlay, 3 piece back).

 They bought them from Moridaira/ Morris Guitar who at the time were the best guitar maker in Japan, making guitars for Fender and many big companies.

 They put the EH on the guitars.
 The guitar, marked with the brand "Brody" is another Japanese-made acoustic that EH had made for them in the 70s.
 Mike Matthews has stated that Brody was his mother's maiden name.
 Unlike the other EH guitar, this one is of a lesser quality.